-The increase in the non-taxable part of income (i.e., personal deduction) has already been achieved in several steps from HRK 2,600 to HRK 4,000.
-However, AmCham believes that a further increase to HRK 4,900 (EUR 650) would be beneficial for a large section of the working population in Croatia by lowering the total tax burden and increasing net income for persons with high and middle incomes.
+The non-taxable part of income (i.e., personal deductions) has already been increased several times.
+However, AmCham believes that a further increase to EUR 650 would be beneficial for a large section of the working population in Croatia by lowering the total tax burden and increasing net income for persons with high and middle incomes.

-It would also open up space for employers of persons with net income of up to HRK 4,000 (who would not otherwise feel an effect of the increase of the non-taxable part of the salary as they do not pay personal income tax because of their relatively low salary) to consider increasing salaries of those persons as the net effect for the employee and the gross effect for the employer would be more favorable than in the situation where a 20% personal income tax would have to be applied to the part of the increased salary if personal deductions remained the same.
+It would also open up space for employers of persons with net income of up to EUR 650 (who would not otherwise feel an effect of the increase of the non-taxable part of the salary as they do not pay personal income tax because of their relatively low salary) to consider increasing salaries of those persons as the net effect for the employee and the gross effect for the employer would be more favorable than in the situation where a 20% personal income tax would have to be applied to the part of the increased salary if personal deductions remained the same.
 The social effects this measure would have require no further explanation.